MPH Master of Public Health (Communicable Disease Prevention and Control) / Course details

 |Available as a free choice unit?||No|

 This course will be of interest to everyone wanting to explore what is meant by the relatively new, but increasingly fashionable concept of global health.
-It will be relevant to health or development policymakers, managers and practitioners from both developed and developing countries.
+It will be relevant to all students, but may have particular relevance to health or development policymakers, managers and practitioners from both developed and developing countries.
 The course will examine how the global health concept has evolved in the context of globalisation.
 It will then delve into the underpinnings of health and disease in diverse contexts and dissect the workings of the global health system: what are its key assumptions and principal frameworks that guide international health co-operation.
 How effective is this in creating a healthier world?
 Are global health inequalities improving or worsening, and does that matter?
 How does global health relate to sustainable development?
 As you go through the course unit, we will also highlight the topics’ relevance to current events globally.

 This is an interactive on-line course.
 Students must work through the online course material.
 Students are encouraged to use the Blackboard discussion boards to ask questions and check their understanding of the course material.